-STAMATIS: Thank you, Nathaniel, and the Helsinki Commission, for organizing this briefing.
+Mr. STAMATIS.
+Thank you, Nathaniel, and the Helsinki Commission, for organizing this briefing.
 I think it's important to raise awareness for this important issue.

 Greece, situated at the external borders of the EU and the Schengen area, has found itself at the frontline of an unprecedented migrant and refugee crisis.
 Migratory flows have been increasing exponentially since 2012, and the situation became even more critical in 2015.
-On that year, the number of migrants and refugees arriving in Greece, as you can see in the maps that have been distributed to you.
-As you can see on map number one, the number of refugees and migrants in Greece exceed 800,000 people, which was a twentyfold increase compared to 2014.
-Overall, about 1 million people - almost 10 percent of Greece's population - transited through Greece in 2015 and 2016, mainly coming from Syria, Iraq, and Afghanistan, and heading mainly towards the countries of Northern Europe.
+On that year, as you can see on map number one, the number of refugees and migrants in Greece exceed 800,000 people, which was a twentyfold increase compared to 2014.
+Overall, about 1 million people-almost 10 percent of Greece's population transited through Greece in 2015 and 2016, mainly coming from Syria, Iraq, and Afghanistan, and heading mainly towards the countries of Northern Europe.

 Due to the closure of the Balkan route on February 2016, more than 62,000 people are now stranded in Greece.
 At the same time, arrivals seem to be picking up again, with a considerable increase of 40 percent over the last six months despite the implementation of the EU-Turkey statement.
-Therefore, the problem continues to exist, creating extreme pressure on the islands of the eastern Aegean and the five registration and identification centers, or hotspots as we say, operating there, in most cases beyond their capacity.
+Therefore, the problem continues to exist, creating extreme pressure on the islands of the eastern Aegean and the five Registration and Identification Centers, or hotspots as we say, operating there, in most cases beyond their capacity.

-Now, as you can see on map number two geography is crucial to understand the difficulties in managing the migrant or refugee flows in this part of Europe.
+Now, as you can see on map number two, geography is crucial to understand the difficulties in managing the migrant or refugee flows in this part of Europe.
 Greece's borders with Turkey are mainly at the sea, and this complicates every effort to control the flows.
-Fences cannot be built on maritime borders, while according to international law refoulement - also known as pushback - is prohibited.
+Fences cannot be built on maritime borders, while according to international law, "refoulement"-also known as "pushback"-is prohibited.
 At the same time, there is an obligation by international law to rescue people in distress at sea.

-In reality, smugglers rely heavily on the provisions of international law and search-andrescue operations, turning them into a distinct tactical advantage.
+In reality, smugglers rely heavily on the provisions of international law and searchand-rescue operations, turning them into a distinct tactical advantage.
 These dangerous crossings on unseaworthy and overloaded vessels have the main purpose of being detected and then rescued.